AdamGuidarini/Arduino-Alarm-Clock/README.md

 Notes:

      This project is a work in progress, and will likely be updated a several times in the coming week.

+     This is my first project with an Arduino and my first project with embedded software, bugs and other issues will be present for a while.

 Known Bugs: